 Consider drafting a prenuptial or postnuptial agreement.
 Many business owners want to reap the benefits of their hard work, not see half of it go to their ex in a divorce settlement.
 If this is the case for you, consider drafting and signing a prenup or postnup.
 These are great tools for entrepreneurs because they can keep a business holding separate instead of a part of the community property.

 Don’t be afraid to talk to a lawyer.
 It’s hard to protect your best interests when you don’t understand or aren’t aware of the applicable laws.
-A lawyer with experience handling family law matters for business owners is the best person to talk to, and many even offer free consultations where you can discuss the specifics of your situation.
+A lawyer with experience handling family law matters for business owners is the best person to talk to, and many even offer Discreet Consultations where you can discuss the specifics of your situation.

 Whether you’re planning on starting a business before you get married or after you’ve said “I do,” you should consider what will happen to your business holdings in the event of divorce.
 It’s a risk you hope never comes true, but you’ll be happy you planned for if it does.